chuanqisun/sparky-notes/experiments/2023-04-19-knowledge-frame/design.md

 ## Example workflow for UX Researcher

+In this example, a UX researcher is using the Grounded Theory approach to analyze a large number of in-app user feedback.
+The Grounded Theory involves coding, categorizing, and identifying patterns/themes in the data.

+1. Import data: First, the researcher imports the raw user feedback data (e.g., JSON, CSV) into the visual programming system using a "Create" Operator.
+This will create a Frame containing the raw data.
+2. Pre-process data: The researcher may want to clean and pre-process the data, such as removing irrelevant information, filtering, or normalizing text.
+They can use "Transform" Operators to create new Frames containing the pre-processed data.
+3. Coding: The researcher starts by coding the data, i.e., assigning labels to different segments of the text.
+They can use a "Fork" Operator to create separate Frames for each coded segment of the feedback.
+4. Categorizing: The researcher now groups the coded segments into categories based on their similarities.
+They can use "Join" Operators to merge Frames with similar codes, creating new Frames representing the categories.
+5. Identifying patterns/themes: The researcher iteratively refines the categories and identifies patterns or themes in the data.
+They can use "Transform" Operators to further analyze the categories and "Join" Operators to consolidate them into higher-level categories or themes.
+6. Visualization: To better understand the patterns and themes, the researcher can use "Observe" Operators to create visual representations of the data (e.g., word clouds, bar charts, network graphs).
+7. Exporting: Finally, the researcher can export the analyzed data and visualizations using an "Export" Operator, which allows them to share their findings with others or use them in other applications.
+Throughout the entire process, the researcher can create multiple Pipelines to handle different stages of the analysis and combine them as needed.
+The visual programming system will enable the researcher to easily track and manipulate the data in a clear and organized manner, making the Grounded Theory analysis more efficient and comprehensive.

 ## Appendix I. Issues with Impromptu

 - Size change of data sections, forcing the user to adopt a linear layout